 If you have done a little bit of digging into this issue, perhaps you have come across the ’25-30 years rule’ for replacement of a roof.
 Often, these numbers are used as a benchmark as many residential properties’ roofs might require replacement within that period.
 However, if you live in Ontario and other regions associated with a humid continental climate, a standard roof lasts for 15 to 50 years.
 Remember, such areas experience mild summers and chilly-cold winters.

-According to roofing experts, the consistent temperature makes mid-range roofing materials such are rubber roofs to exceed the lifespan estimated by their manufacturers.
+According to roofing toronto experts, the consistent temperature makes mid-range roofing materials such are rubber roofs to exceed the lifespan estimated by their manufacturers.
 Studies show that consistent temperature can add three to five years to a roof’s lifespan.
 However, you shouldn’t wait until your roof completely fails to replace it.
 To understand how often you should get your roof replaced, you should first understand the lifespan of different roofing materials.

 Durability of materials